Financial Aid Questions? Questions about eligiblity? Get video answers below, or head to Financial Aid TV

 In order to be making satisfactory academic progress toward a degree, for the purposes of receipt of Title iv Federal Student Assistance, an undergraduate student must meet two distinct criteria.
 There is a qualitative measure, which is a minimum GPA and a quantitative measure, which is a minimum number of credits completed based upon attempted credits.

 A student must achieve at least the minimum GPA based on the number of credits earned according to the chart below.
-CUNY Board of Trustee policy for for good academic standing requires that students maintain a sliding cumulative grade point average based on the number of completed credits earned as follows:
+CUNY Board of Trustee policy for for good academic standing requires that students maintain a sliding cumulative grade point average based on the number of credits attempted as follows:

 |Attempted Credits||Minimum GPA|